junghoon2/kube-books/ch11/rook/Documentation/ceph-cluster-crd.md

 You can now create a persistent volume based on this StorageClass.

-#### CephCluster example (management)
+### CephCluster example (management)

 The following CephCluster CR represents a cluster that will perform management tasks on the external cluster.
 It will not only act as a consumer but will also allow the deployment of other CRDs such as CephFilesystem or CephObjectStore.
-As mentioned above, you would need to inject the admin keyring for that.
+You would need to inject the admin keyring for that.

 The corresponding YAML example: